Metrication in the United States: 21st century

-The effort toward national metrication is based on the premise that the U.S. industrial and commercial productivity, mathematics, and science education, and the competitiveness of its products and services in world markets would be enhanced by adopting the metric system.
-Gerard Iannelli, director of the U.S. Metric Program, gave the opinion that Americans have so far not done so because of the effort it takes to "translate" from customary to metric units when both measurements are not shown.
-He also cited what he perceived to be ineffective attempts at public education and awareness.
+The case for national metrication rests on the premise that U.S. industrial and commercial productivity, mathematics and science education, and international competitiveness would all benefit.
+Gerard Iannelli, director of the U.S. Metric Program, said in 2001 that Americans had not converted because of the effort needed to "translate" from customary to metric units when both are not shown, and because of what he saw as ineffective public education.

-In June 2010, NIST called for an amendment to the Fair Packaging and Labeling Act that would allow manufacturers the option to voluntarily label their packages solely in metric units, rather than being dual-labeled with U.S. customary units and metric units as is currently required.
-The goal of these changes would be to encourage metric labeling, leading to greater agreement of U.S. labeling laws and simplifying domestic and international commerce.
-NIST Metric Program coordinator Elizabeth Gentry added that the proposed changes were "in response to requests by U.S. manufacturers and consumers", particularly that "manufacturers want to take control of the limited net quantity of contents real estate on their packaging."
+In June 2010, NIST called for an amendment to the Fair Packaging and Labeling Act that would let manufacturers label packages solely in metric units, rather than the dual labeling currently required.
+The aim was to encourage metric labeling, bring U.S. labeling law closer to international practice, and simplify trade.
+NIST Metric Program coordinator Elizabeth Gentry said the proposal was "in response to requests by U.S. manufacturers and consumers", particularly that "manufacturers want to take control of the limited net quantity of contents real estate on their packaging."

-In December 2012, a petition was created on the White House's petitioning system, petitioning the White House to "Make the Metric system the standard in the United States, instead of the Imperial system."
-On January 10, 2013, this petition garnered over 25,000 signatures, exceeding the, at the time, threshold needed to require the Obama Administration to officially respond to the petition.
-Patrick D. Gallagher, director of the National Institute of Standards and Technology, provided the official response stating that customary units were defined in the metric system, thus making the nation "bilingual" in terms of measurement systems.
-Gallagher also said that using the metric system was a choice to be made by individuals.
+In December 2012, a petition on the White House's petitioning system asked the administration to "Make the Metric system the standard in the United States, instead of the Imperial system."
+By January 10, 2013, it had passed 25,000 signatures, the threshold then needed for an official response.
+Patrick D. Gallagher, director of NIST, responded that customary units were already defined in terms of the metric system, making the nation "bilingual" in measurement, and that using the metric system was a choice for individuals.